d4n3sh/thedaneshproject/content/posts/2008-09-19-robots-express-themselves.md

 Robots with facial expression, being able to convey emotions.
 Now this is freaking awesome.
 Imagine their application in the real world.

-There&#8217;s one place I&#8217;d love to see them, Malaysian toll booths.
+There's one place I'd love to see them, Malaysian toll booths.
 So called for the physically challenged but yet everyone reports never meeting a physically challeged person at a toll booth.

 O!! the stupidity, a person to dispatch tickets, how dumb do you need to be to take a job like this?
-Parking lots have automated systems don&#8217;t they?
+Parking lots have automated systems don't they?

 Source: [National Geographic][1]